-Finding 2014-1 Material Weakness: Segregation of Duties
+Finding 2015-1 Material Weakness: Segregation of Duties

-Recommendation: The accounting duties should be separated as much as possible, and alternative controls should be used to compensate for the lack of separation.
-An individual who does not have access to the accounting software should sign the checks (i.e. principal, the office manager, or a board member).
-Transactions over a certain threshold should require two signatures.
+Recommendation: This situation is common in organizations of similar size and elimination of this weakness may not be practical based on the staffing level of the School.
+However, the accounting duties should be separated as much as possible, and alternative controls should be used to compensate for lack of separation.
+Individuals who have access to the accounting software should not have check signing authority and disbursements over a certain threshold should require two signatures.

-Management's Response and Corrective Action Plan: Northshore Charter School is currently in the process of implementing a new multi-user accounting software which will allow greater segregation of duties.
-Users will be assigned certain functions and access to other areas will be restricted.
-The implementation date is July 1, 2015.
-In addition to this change, transactions over
+Management's Response and Corrective Action Plan: Northshore Charter School has implemented a new multi-user accounting software which allows greater segregation of duties.
+Users are assigned roles and access to other areas is restricted.
+Checks are signed by the data coordinator who does not have access to the accounting software.